aya49/202105_sfu_setup_pythoncpp/writeup.md

 You've probably programmed before.
 When you enter `1+1` on a calculator, you are commanding it to calculate `1+1` for you.

-Now, what if you want your calculator to calculate lots of equations for you and you want it to calculate the same set of equations over and over in the future?
+Now, what if you want your calculator to calculate lots of equations for you over and over in the future?
 Well, you write those equations out on a text file and feed this text file into your calculator for it to calculate the equations in the text file for you.
-You can re-feed this text file any time you want the calculator to perform the same calculations in the future.
+This way, you can re-feed this text file any time you want the calculator to perform the same calculations in the future i.e. you:

-You
-- "programmed" (wrote) a set of equations or instructions into a
-- "program" (the text file) so that
+1. "programmed" (wrote) a set of equations or instructions into a "program" (a text file) so that
-- your "computer" (calculator) could "execute" (conduct the calculations requested by) your program.
+2. your "computer" (calculator) could "execute" (do the calculations requested by) your program.

 ## ...of programming workflow